dillikadariya/ML-Experimentation-with-Gradient-Descent-Algorithm/README.md

-# Prject Title: Linear Regression with Dynamic Learning Rate
+# Project Title: Linear Regression with Dynamic Learning Rate

 This project demonstrates batch gradient descent and experiment with different values of fixed and dynamic learning rate to fit a simple linear regression model.